WillsMd/requiters-forms/README.md

 ## **Features**

-1. Submit and manage user data (e.g., name, registration number, department).
-2. Associate additional questions and answers with each user:
-   - Clubs (list of strings).
+1. **Dynamic Project Management**:
+   - Admins can add, edit, or remove projects dynamically through the admin interface.
+   - Users select a project to join from the available list.

+2. **User Information**:
+   - Basic personal details (first name, last name, middle name, course, and year of study).

+3. **Additional Questions**:
+   - Clubs (as a list, or "None"/"Other" for descriptions).
-   - Motivation.
+   - Motivation for joining.
    - Skills (list of strings).
    - Explanation of a big project or solution.
    - Reason to join.

-   - GitHub profile link (optional).
-   - Selected picture choice (string).
-3. Fully RESTful API designed for integration with React or other frontend frameworks.
+4. Fully RESTful API for backend/frontend integration.

 ---